 He earned an MBA at Columbia Business School, and BA at Brandeis University.

-Larry a proud board member of the Newport Festivals Foundation.
+Larry is a proud board member of the Newport Festivals Foundation and the Louis Armstrong House Museum.
 He is also a Clio Award-winning voice actor.

 Digital Streaming: Envisioning a More Equitable Model